 The CARE International Secretariat carries out policy and advocacy work through its offices in Geneva, New York and Brussels, where we seek to influence governments, United Nations institutions, the European Union and other multilateral organisations to actively promote change.
 In conjunction with CARE members and Country Offices, the CARE International Secretariat coordinates advocacy efforts across the globe.

-Here are a couple of examples from our advocacy work:
+Here are some of examples from our advocacy work:

 Advocacy is integral to delivering CARE's vision and mission.
 Available in English, French, Spanish and Arabic, this manual is a toolkit of approaches, techniques and resources to help CARE staff, partners and other NGO colleagues think about how to integrate advocacy into their work.